Chapter 22. Spring.NET Web Framework

 22.7.1.6.
 HttpRequestListBindingContainer

-HttpRequestListBindingContainer extracts posted raw values from the request and populates the specified IList by creating objects of the type specified and populating each of these objects according to the requestBindings collection.
+HttpRequestListBindingContainer extracts posted raw values from the request and populates the specified IList by creating objects of the type specified and populating each object according to the requestBindings collection.

 protected override void InitializeDataBindings()